enkidevs/curriculum/python/python-playground-questions/adding-and-sorting-lists/adding-and-sorting-lists.md

 setupCode:
   startingPoint: |
     # 👋 Welcome to the Python coding playground.
-    # These are the lists:
+    # Create a function that joins two lists and sorts the resulting list in ascending order.

+    # Sample lists to use:
     oddNumbers = [101, 23, 11, 37, 3, 83, 1]
     evenNumbers = [12, 0, 8, 92, 98, 44, 76]